-Fermentation has been used as a preservation method for thousands of years, but the benefits go beyond keeping your food safe to eat.
-Pickled vegetables and probiotic yogurt are just a few fermented foods that have recently become popular for their gut health benefits.
+Fermentation has been used as a preservation method for thousands of years.
+But, the benefits go beyond keeping your food safe to eat.
+Fermented vegetables and probiotic yogurt are just a few fermented foods that have recently become popular for their gut health benefits.
 But what exactly is the role of fermented foods in gut health, and why should you eat them?
 In this two-part fermented food blog series, I’m going to help you understand why fermentation is more than just a buzzword.
-My amazing student, Amy Pun helped to pen this article – she’s pretty fantastic so be sure to thank her for her brains in the comments!
+My amazing student, Amy Pun helped to pen this article.
+She’s pretty fantastic so be sure to thank her for her brains in the comments!

-It is important to understand the difference between prebiotics, probiotics, and fermented foods.
+What’s the difference between prebiotics, probiotics, and fermented foods?

-Probiotics are a type of “good” bacteria that keep your gut healthy.
-They can be found in some fermented foods containing active live cultures , like yogurt.
+Probiotics are a type of “good” bacteria that can contribute to gut health in various ways.
+They can be found in some fermented foods containing active live cultures, like yogurt.
 It may surprise you, but not all fermented foods can make probiotic claims!

 What does this mean?
-Probiotic foods must have the right TYPE (proven to have health benefit) and AMOUNT of bacteria (# of bacteria needed to infer a health benefit, alive until the end of shelf life) to be classified as probiotics when advertising.
+Probiotic foods must have the right TYPE (proven to have health benefit) and AMOUNT of bacteria (# of bacteria needed to infer a health benefit, alive until the end of shelf life) to be classified as probiotics.

 Although some fermented foods such as kombucha and sauerkraut may contain living organisms, these foods may not have the right bacterial strains or enough beneficial bacteria to be proven to be beneficial for the gut.